Last night I dropped by the grocery store, wanting olives.

 Little did I know what lay ahead.

-As I walked into the store, I saw a man pumping his hand in the air, in a signal of victory, as he cradled a small object in his palm.
-“Avocado!!” he yelled.
+As I walked into the store, I saw a man pumping his arm in the air, signaling victory, as he cradled a small object in his palm.

 Meanwhile, at the grocery store –

 Shoppers were in a panic.
 Nearly every item had vaporized from the shelves.
 But don’t just read my description.
 A picture is worth a thousand words.
 And so, for your viewing pleasure, here are 12,000 words in pictorial form.

 I’m not (just) sharing this because it’s ridiculous.
 (Although I admit that’s partly why.)
 This insanity also highlights the critical life skill that can help you survive the any calamity: losing your job, getting a massive unexpected bill, handling the next economic meltdown, or surviving the next Snowpocalypse.